What is the Difference Between CRM and eCRM ?

 Operational Scope

-CRM systems primarily focus on traditional, offline methods of managing customer relationships, while eCRM systems incorporate digital technologies to manage these relationships more effectively and efficiently.
+CRMs focus on traditional offline methods for customer relationship management, while eCRM systems utilize digital technology to better organize these relationships more efficiently.

 Interaction Channels

-Traditional CRM systems rely on direct mail, phone calls, and face-to-face meetings to interact with customers.
-In contrast, eCRM systems utilize emails, social media, websites, and chatbots to facilitate communication.
+Traditional CRM systems rely on direct mailing, telephone calls, and face-to-face meetings as primary communication methods with customers.
+In contrast, eCRM systems rely more heavily on email communication, social media, and chatbots to foster better dialogue between customers and staff.

 Data Management